 - love cooking as it can open a door to one of the great expressions of human creativity.

 WHAT METHODS DO WE USE TO HELP PUPILS SECURE THIS KNOWLEDGE IN LONG-TERM MEMORY?

 Methods used are retrieval quizzes at the start of each lesson, with a mixture of more recent questions but always including questions from previous topics and previous years.
-We use feedback sheets that the students complete after certain practical lessons.
-This allows them to revisit the previous practical lesson and analyse what went well and how they could improve for the next practical lesson.
+We use midpoint and endpoint self evaluation sheets for the students to assess their own progress.
+This allows them to revisit the previous practical lesson and analyse what went well and how they could improve for future practical lessons.